Skip to content

 1. Lower Your Expectations

-2. Start with an Outline (Not Sentences)
+2. Create an Outline

-• What is the conclusion?
+What will be the conclusion?

 3. Change Your Environment